enkidevs/curriculum/General/Networking/a-request-example.md

 ---
 ## Practice

-The type of files that the server should return are specified in the
+The filetypes that the server should return are specified in the

 ??? header field.